-We probably all vaguely remember color theory in art class and the meaning of primary, secondary, and tertiary colors.
-As a web designer, you work with color theory every day - whether subconsciously or consciously.
-In this post, I'll show you how to use the right principles and tools to create good color combinations for your next web project.
+We remember colour theory in art class: the meaning of the colour wheel, temperature and chroma.
+As a web designer, you work with colour theory every day - whether unconsciously or consciously.
+In this article I will show you how to use the right principles and tools to create good colour combinations for your next web project.

 The first records of color theory and the color wheel date back to at least the beginning of the 17th century.
 The origin of colors, the reflection of light, the process in the human eye - humankind has been interested in all these topics for a long time.

-We designers are often primarily visual people.
-Creating color combinations often comes from the gut.
-We constantly see and analyze the colors around us.
-This results in an intuitive way of dealing with colors.
+We designers are often primarily visual types.
+Creating colour combinations often comes from the gut.
+We constantly see and analyse the colours around us.
+This results in an intuitive way of dealing with colours.

 But factual knowledge of colors and their effects is not only indispensable for explaining the choice and arrangement of colors.
 It's also important for making decisions that deviate from the norm.